BuoySoftware/guides/README.md

 # Guides

-Welcome to the LSVR Software guides repo.
-This is a place serve as a central documentation point for all of LSVR Software's systems.
+Welcome to the Buoy Software guides repo.
+This is a place serve as a central documentation point for all of Buoy Software's systems.

 ## Table of Contents